-Natural Capital (NC).
-These are further described in WRSE's Method Statement for Environmental Assessment and WRSE's draft regional plan SEA Environmental Report.
-The resulting environmental metrics for our options are available in a supplementary report to our draft plan.
+Environmental Assessment (SEA), Biodiversity Net Gain (BNG) and Natural Capital (NC).
+These are further described in WRSE's Method Statement for Environmental Assessment and WRSE's revised draft regional plan SEA Environmental Report.
+The resulting environmental metrics for our options are available in a supplementary report to our revised draft plan.

-- 2.21 We have used these metrics (and the Level 1 assessments that have generated them) and the results of detailed/stage 2 assessments to inform option screening.
+- 2.22 We have used these metrics (and the Level 1 assessments that have generated them) and the results of detailed/stage 2 assessments to inform option screening.
 Options which have failed the stage 2 assessments and for which negative environmental impacts cannot be adequately mitigated have been rejected.
-For other options, the assessments 1) have been used to inform option design to, where necessary, mitigate impacts on the environment, or 2) have identified where further work is required to identify appropriate mitigation; this work will be completed as we finalise our plan.
-Further details are presented in Section 9. - 2.22 The assessments and metrics have been used to inform the multi-criteria optimisation of our plan, to achieve best value for people and the environment.
-We have used modelling under a range of scenarios to understand what a plan to achieve best value might look like, as well as understanding what a plan designed solely to benefit the environment and society might look like.
-Further details on this are available in Section 10. - 2.23 Working as a region has allowed the water companies within the South East of England to develop a consistent position on how to tackle different environmental challenges, and consulting with regulators at an early stage has enabled us to be consistent in how we have considered our options in light of these positions.
+For other options, the assessments 1) have been used to inform option design to, where necessary, mitigate impacts on the environment, or 2) have identified where further work is required to further identify appropriate mitigation.
+Further details are presented in Section 9. - 2.23 The assessments and metrics have been used to inform the multi-criteria optimisation of our plan, to achieve best value for people and the environment.
+We have used modelling under a range of scenarios to understand what a plan to achieve best value is, as well as understanding what a plan designed to maximise benefit to the environment and society might look like.
+Further details on this are available in Section 10. - 2.24 Working as a region has allowed the water companies within the South East of England to develop a consistent position on how to tackle different environmental challenges, and consulting with regulators at an early stage has enabled us to be consistent in how we have considered our options in light of these positions.